michael-lam8/Intro-to-JS/README.md

 ### Project 9: Bookshelf
 ![Project 9: Bookshelf](Screenshots/9_Bookshelf.PNG)

-**Note:** Mouse events currently do not work in Google Chrome.
-Please use a different browser (such as Microsoft Edge), or download this repository and run the program using Processing.
+**Note:** Mouse events may not work in Google Chrome.
+If so, please try again using a different browser, or download this repository and run the program using Processing.

 Michael Lam
 ICS3U